theladygen/reading-notes/Code201/class1.md

 1.**Compose a short poem describing how HTTP sends data between computers.**

-My attempt at a haiku! :nerd_face:
+My attempt at a haiku!

-Client makes request
+*Client makes request
 Server delivers response

-HTTP helps
+HTTP helps*

 2.**Describe how HTML, CSS, and JS files are “parsed” in the browser.**